zanata/zanata-platform/docs/user-guide/projects/create-version.md

 ### Project Type

 Project Type defines the type of files that your project uses to store source and translation strings.
-For more information, see `Project Type` under [Create a project][], and [Project Types wiki page](https://github.com/zanata/zanata/wiki/Project-Types).
+For more information see the [Project Types wiki page](user-guide/project-types).

 ### Require translation review